132nd Durand Cup: Gokulam get the better of Blasters 4-3 in Kerala derby goal-rush | www.lokmattimes.com

 132nd Durand Cup: Gokulam get the better of Blasters 4-3 in Kerala derby goal-rush

-Kolkata, Aug 13 The 2019 champions Gokulam Kerala overcame state-rivals Kerala Blasters 4-3 in a derby clash in a seven-goal slugfest in a Group C match of the 132nd Durand Cup at the Mohun Bagan ground here on Sunday.
+Kolkata, Aug 13 A superb first-half performance helped the 2019 champions Gokulam Kerala overcome state-rivals Kerala Blasters 4-3 in a derby clash in a seven-goal slugfest in a Group C match of the 132nd Durand Cup at the Mohun Bagan ground here on Sunday.
+An own goal by Naocha Singh also contributed to Gokulam's win.

 Four goals were scored in the first half and three in the second as Gokulam clinched their second straight victory in as many games to go on top of the group.
 For Indian Super League (ISL) side Kerala Blasters, this was their first game in the group and they will now be looking to win their remaining two games, to remain in contention.

-Bouba Aminou in the 17th minute, Sreekuttan 43rd, Alex Sanchez 45+1 and Abhijith 47th minute scored for Gokulam while Emmanuel Justine 34th minute, Prabir 54th and Luna 77th minute were successful for Kerala Blasters.
+Bouba Aminou in the 17th minute, Sreekuttan 43rd, Naocha Singh 45+1 (own goal) and Abhijith 47th minute scored for Gokulam while Emmanuel Justine 34th minute, Prabir 54th and Luna 77th minute were successful for Kerala Blasters.

 Belgian Frank Dauwen was in charge of the Blasters on the day and chose to keep players like Danish Farooq, Rahul KP and Hormipam on the bench to begin with.
 Domingo Oramas, Gokulam’s Spanish coach fielded more or less the same set of players in a familiar 4-4-2 formation with Sreekuttan and Alex Sanchez the two men up front.